Converting MIDI Files to Sheet Music

 Ths is the honest truth.
 Notation Software has offered the most accurate conversion of MIDI to sheet music since 1999, when it released the original MidiNotate program, replaced in 2004 with Notation Musician and Notation Composer.

-The accuracy of this transcription is better than that of the two most expensive music notation programs, Finale and Sibelius, as well as any other music software programs.
+The accuracy of this transcription is better than that of the even the most expensive music notation programs as well as any other music software programs.
 Also, the layout of the transcribed sheet music is more pleasing to the eye, as it is done according to music engraving rules that have evolved over the last two centuries.

 Some of the areas where Notation Composer and Musician's transcription of MIDI files to sheet music notation are: